 Buffalo Grove, IL, January 10, 2007 --(PR.com

-)-- Small and medium-sized food service companies are cautiously optimistic about their prospects for the coming months and are the least confident about the near term than any other industry segment measured, according to the results of an International Profit Associates Small Business Research Board (IPA SBRB) survey released here today.
+)-- Small and medium-sized transportation companies are more optimistic than other industry segments with many owners and managers projecting double digit revenue growth over the next 12 months, according to the results of an International Profit Associates Small Business Research Board (IPA SBRB) survey released here today.

-The IPA SBRB Food Service Industry Confidence Index was established at 38.8 for the first IPA SBRB food service industry poll.
+The IPA SBRB Transportation Industry Confidence Index was established at 45.7 for the first IPA SBRB transportation industry poll.
 By contrast, the aggregated IPA SBRB Small Business Confidence Index (SBCI) for all small and medium-size businesses participating in the survey was 42.7.
-The confidence index for other industries included the transportation sector at 45.7, the manufacturing sector at 43.2 and the construction and contracting and 42.04 and the food service category at 38.8.
+The confidence index for other industries ranged included the manufacturing sector at 43.2, construction and contracting and 42.04 and the food service category at 38.8.

 Additional industries will be added during 2007.

-The level of optimism in the food service category was defined by the 36% who believe the economy is improving, the 41.6% who are not forecasting a change, and the 22.4% who believe the economy is worsening.
-As a result, 50.3% of the respondents believe their revenues will increase through next winter.
-The report showed that 17.2% believe their business will grow by up to 10% and another 33.1% that are expecting revenues to grow by more than 10%.
+Optimism in the transportation sector was fueled by the 45.3% of the owners and managers who see the economy strengthening.
+That confidence is supported by more than 62% of the respondents that they believe their revenue will increase.
+The report showed that 26.3% believe their business will grow by up to 10% and another 35.8% that are expecting revenues to grow by more than 10%.

-Slightly more than 36% of the respondents believe their revenue will remain the same for most of 2007 while 13.4% are projecting lower revenues.
+Slightly more than 26% of the respondents believe their revenue will remain the same for much of 2007 while 11.6% are projecting lower revenues.

 Transportation companies are expressing mixed attitudes about hiring.
-The report indicated that about 40% will try to sustain the current workforce level, with about 30% looking to increase hiring, 10% planning for a decrease and 13% not sure during the same timeframe.
+The report indicated that 47% will try to sustain the current workforce level, with about 30% looking to increase hiring, 10% planning for a decrease and 13% not sure during the same timeframe.

-Like nearly every other segment, increased revenues are the priority for 2007, followed by plans to decrease expenses and improvements in productivity which tied for second.
-Facilities improvements was fourth.
+Like nearly every other segment, increased revenues are the priority for 2007, followed by plans to decrease expenses.
+Improvements in productivity and facilities were the next two priorities.

 The International Profit Associates Small Business Research Board ascertains and reports the opinions of small business owners and managers on a wide variety of topics related to their own businesses as well as national and international issues that may impact their operations.